Sago Mine disaster: First investigation

 On January 9, 2006, on his congressional website, the Senate Appropriations Committee: Labor, Heath Human Services and Education Subcommittee's ranking Democrat, West Virginia Senator Robert Byrd, announced a January 19, 2006, hearing, crediting Senator Arlen Specter (R-PA), and Iowa Senator Tom Harkin, ranking Democrat on the subcommittee, for their help in its scheduling.

-"The families of the Sago miners deserve to know what happened in that mine,” Byrd said.
-“Just as importantly, miners and their families across this country want to know that steps are being taken to prevent others from ever experiencing such pain."
+"The families of the Sago miners deserve to know what happened in that mine," Byrd said.
+"Just as importantly, miners and their families across this country want to know that steps are being taken to prevent others from ever experiencing such pain."

 He added, "The investigation at the Upshur County mine will tell us what caused that deadly explosion.
-But one conclusion is already evident: it’s time for the decisions affecting America’s miners to be made with their best interests at heart.
-That should be the legacy of the Sago miners:
+But one conclusion is already evident: it's time for the decisions affecting America's miners to be made with their best interests at heart.
+That should be the legacy of the Sago miners":

-In Congress, there are tough questions to be asked of the federal Mine Safety and Health Administration (MSHA).
-Is enforcement of coal mining regulations tough enough?
-Are the regulations on the books today current enough to handle the challenges posed by 21st century coal mining?
-Are mine hazards being minimized?
-These and other issues demand scrutiny, and the miners’ families deserve the answers.

 On January 13, on its website, the committee issued a notice of the subcommittee meeting.
 Federal witnesses would be Acting Assistant Secretary of Labor for Mine Safety and Health David Dye, Deputy Assistant Secretary for Mine Safety and Health Bob Friend, Coal Mine Safety and Health Administrator Ray McKinney and Mine Safety and Health Associate Solicitor, Edward Claire.
-Industry witnesses will be International Coal Group (ICG) President and CEO Ben Hatfield, West Virginia Coal Association Senior Vice President Chris Hamilton and National Mining Association Vice President for Safety and Health Bruce Watzman.
+Industry witnesses will be ICG President and CEO Ben Hatfield, West Virginia Coal Association Senior Vice President Chris Hamilton and National Mining Association Vice President for Safety and Health Bruce Watzman.
 West Virginia witness will be investigation leader Davitt McAteer.
 Labor witness will be UMWA International President Cecil Roberts.

 On January 18, 2006, on its website, the committee rescheduled the hearing for January 23, 2006.
 The witness list remained the same.

-The Republican members of the subcommittee were Arlen Specter (Chairman) (PA), Thad Cochran (MS), Judd Gregg (NH), Larry Craig (ID), Kay Bailey Hutchison (TX), Ted Stevens (AK), Mike DeWine (OH) and Richard Shelby (AL).
-The Democratic members were Tom Harkin (Ranking Member) (IA), Daniel Inouye (HI), Harry Reid (NV), Senator Herb Kohl (WI), Patty Murray (WA), Mary Landrieu (LA), Richard Durbin (IL).
+The Republican members of the subcommittee were Arlen Specter (Chairman; PA), Thad Cochran (MS), Judd Gregg (NH), Larry Craig (ID), Kay Bailey Hutchison (TX), Ted Stevens (AK), Mike DeWine (OH) and Richard Shelby (AL).
+The Democratic members were Tom Harkin (Ranking Member; IA), Daniel Inouye (HI), Harry Reid (NV), Senator Herb Kohl (WI), Patty Murray (WA), Mary Landrieu (LA), Richard Durbin (IL).

 The written versions of testimony from the hearings were posted on the Appropriations Committee website.